lordsngrmkr/rails-brushup/README.markdown

-This is a simple web application writter in rails to brush up my Ruby on Rails skills.
+This is a simple web application written in rails to brush up Ruby on Rails skills.
 -------------------------------------------------------------------------------------